Xanderyeng/sturdy-docker/readme.md

 # WP 4 Docker
-This is a [Docker](https://www.docker.com) based local environment for [WordPress](https://wordpress.org) developing using the new WSL2.
+WP 4 Docker is a local development environment focuses on WordPress.
+It uses [Docker](https://docker.com) and WSL2 for development.

 ## Table of Content